S. Korea set to release 1 more fully recovered coronavirus patient | Yonhap News Agency

 S. Korea set to release 1 more fully recovered coronavirus patient

 SEOUL, Feb.
-17 (Yonhap) -- South Korea said Monday it will release one more fully recovered coronavirus patient later in the day after the person tested negative in two successive screening tests.
+21 (Yonhap) -- South Korea will release one more fully recovered coronavirus patient later in the day, the health authorities said Friday.

-According to the Korea Centers for Disease Control and Prevention (KCDC), the country's 28th patient, a 30-year-old Chinese woman, who was confirmed to be infected on Feb.
-11, will be discharged from quarantine.
+According to the Korea Centers for Disease Control and Prevention (KCDC), the country's 19th patient, a 37-year-old South Korean man who was confirmed to be infected on Feb.
+5, will be discharged from quarantine and allowed to leave the hospital.

-The country so far has released nine virus patients from hospitals, while reporting 30 confirmed cases of the COVID-19 virus.
+The man in the country's 19th case is one of the patients who is believed to have contracted the virus in Singapore, according to the KCDC.

-She is an acquaintance of the country's third patient, who had returned from Wuhan, China, the epicenter of the current outbreak.
-The 54-year-old man was released earlier from the hospital.
+As of Friday morning, the country has reported 156 COVID-19 cases, with the number of infections here almost tripling in just three days, most of which are traced to church services in the southeastern city of Daegu.

 (END)